Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 })

-Each specific kind of event, like a mouse click, a touch event, or a keyboard event, implement an event that extends this base Event object.
+Each specific kind of event (like a mouse click, a touch event, or a keyboard event) has an event object that extends this base Event object.